 If you want to control the universe as unicorns do with their Infinity Stones, take some time and go ahead and plan out those Engagement Studio drips.

-Learning what others are currently doing with Pardot, especially those with huge budgets and aggressive growth targets does help get your own strategy trimmed down.
+Learning what others are currently doing with Account Engagement (Pardot), especially those with huge budgets and aggressive growth targets does help get your own strategy trimmed down.
 Take some time and fill out some forms and see the journey you go on.
 As with all things automation, it isn’t automatic, so try some of these techniques in your own environment today.